MickyJhoncsuzmc/MCMC-FWI/README.md

 # MCMC-FWI-SPECFEM2D

+By Haipeng Li @ USTC

+Contact: haipengl@mail.ustc.edu.cn

+### Descriptions

-Here are some MATLAB scripts for MCMC Full Waveform Inversion based on the SPECFEM2D.
+Some MATLAB scripts for MCMC Full-Waveform Inversion based on the SPECFEM2D.